aseba/aseba.github.com/learning-ios-the-hard-way/index.md

 The take-away from those tutorial was (and this is coming after a day of doing several of these):

-1. It looks like **UIKit** is a library that contains everything you may need to *Draw* iOS things in the phone.
-Meaning that every element you can draw or any class you should inherit from to use them is in there.
+1. It looks like **UIKit** is a library that contains every iOS thing you may need to *Draw* on the phone.
+Meaning that every element you can draw or any class you should inherit from to use it is in there.

 1. It looks like everything in **UIKit** is though with an **MVC** architecture in mind.
 Meaning you always end up with a certain **View** talking with a **Controller** that uses a **Model** you code.
 Every **View** in **UIKit** has a **ViewController** that you will have to extend and override to your needs.